linkerd/website/linkerd.io/content/2/observability/prometheus.md

 +++
 date = "2018-07-31T12:00:00-07:00"
-title = "Exporting metrics to Prometheus" [menu.l5d2docs] name = "Exporting to Prometheus" weight = 9
+title = "Prometheus"
+description = "Prometheus collects and stores all the Linkerd metrics.
+It is a component of the control plane and can be integrated with existing metric systems, such as an existing Prometheus install." aliases = [
+  "/2/prometheus/"
+]
+[menu.l5d2docs]
+  name = "Prometheus"
+  parent = "observability"
 +++

+## Exporting Metrics

 If you have an existing Prometheus cluster, it is very easy to export Linkerd's rich telemetry data to your cluster.
 Simply add the following item to your